realA10001986/Time-Circuits-Display/install/README.md

 If a previous version of the Time Circuits firmware is installed on your device, you can upload the provided binary to update to the current version: Go to the Config Portal, click on "Update" and select the binary file provided here ("timecircuits-A10001986.ino.nodemcu-32s.bin").

 For a fresh installation, the provided binary is not usable.
-Please see xxx for build and installation instructions.
+Please see [here](https://github.com/realA10001986/Time-Circuits-Display/blob/main/timecircuits-A10001986/timecircuits-A10001986.ino) for build and installation instructions.

 ### Audio data installation